-Having emotionally effective leaders will undeniably make a difference to your organization's bottom line.
+Emotionally effective leadership undeniably makes a difference to your organization's bottom line.
 Many leaders aren't aware of how vital emotional intelligence is to their success and the significant impact developing it can have.

 “The most effective leaders are all alike in one crucial way…they all have a high degree of what has come to be known as emotional intelligence.” – Goleman, Harvard Business Review

-My experience with emotionally intelligent leaders is extensive.
+My experience with emotionally effective leadership is extensive.

-I have the pleasure of training leaders on the revolutionary benefits of developing strong emotional intelligence and then seeing the direct effect this has on their professional career.
+I have the pleasure of training leaders on the revolutionary benefits of developing strong emotional intelligence.
+Then, I see the direct effect this has on their professional careers.

-The powerful thing about emotional intelligence is that it's something that can be learned and improved on, resulting in well-balanced individuals.
+The powerful thing about emotional intelligence is that it's something one can learn and improve upon, resulting in well-balanced individuals.

-Furthermore, these leaders practice frequent self-reflection and make changes as necessary, which is an essential component of being an effective leader.
+There are pros and cons to every leadership style.
+One of the most significant advantages of leading with compassion is authenticity.
+Furthermore, these leaders practice frequent self-reflection and make changes as necessary, which is an essential component of effective leadership.

-How can you build your team with emotionally intelligent leaders?
+How can you build a team of emotionally intelligent leaders?

 “Emotional Intelligence assessments are an inexpensive, simple and very effective way to impact leadership development.
 Sixty percent of those who use Emotional Intelligence assessments say they are effective or very effective.
 Equally efficient methods of development include executive coaching, job rotations, and global assignments”.- Human Capital Institute

 So, would you like to build an emotionally intelligent team?
 Or develop an emotionally effective leader?